European shares lifted by solid earnings but RBS slumps

 "Despite the stock trading at a significant discount to book value, it is hard for us to retain a positive stance," he said, placing his buy recommendation under review.

-Monte dei Paschi, which fared the worst in the stress tests, continued to face concerns over a rescue plan for the company.
-Its shares touched a record low and fell 1.6 percent.
+Monte dei Paschi, which fared the worst in the stress tests, continued to face concerns over a rescue plan for the company, with its shares touching a record low.

 Jan 17 Luxottica founder Leonardo del Vecchio says in an interview with Italian daily Corriere della Sera: